Cardinal Richelieu: Arts and culture

 In 1622, Richelieu was elected the proviseur or principal of the Sorbonne.
 He presided over the renovation of the college's buildings and over the construction of its famous chapel, where he is now entombed.
 As he was Bishop of Luçon, his statue stands outside the Luçon cathedral.

 Richelieu oversaw the construction of his own palace in Paris, the Palais-Cardinal.
 The palace, renamed the Palais-Royal after Richelieu's death, now houses the French Constitutional Council, the Ministry of Culture, and the Conseil d'État.
-The Galerie de l'avant-cour had ceiling paintings by the Cardinal's chief portraitist, Philippe de Champaigne, celebrating the major events of the Cardinal's career; the Galerie des hommes illustres had twenty-six historicizing portraits of great men, larger than life, from Abbot Suger to Louis XIII; some were by Simon Vouet, others were careful copies by Philippe de Champaigne from known portraits; with them were busts of Roman emperors.
+The Galerie de l'avant-cour had ceiling paintings by Philippe de Champaigne, the cardinal's chief portraitist, celebrating the major events of the cardinal's career; the Galerie des hommes illustres had twenty-six historicizing portraits of great men, larger than life, from Abbot Suger to Louis XIII; some were by Simon Vouet, others were careful copies by Philippe de Champaigne from known portraits; with them were busts of Roman emperors.
 Another series of portraits of authors complemented the library.
 The architect of the Palais-Cardinal, Jacques Lemercier, also received a commission to build a château and a surrounding town in Indre-et-Loire; the project culminated in the construction of the Château Richelieu and the town of Richelieu.
 To the château, he added one of the largest art collections in Europe and the largest collection of ancient Roman sculpture in France.
 The heavily resurfaced and restored Richelieu Bacchus continued to be admired by neoclassical artists.
 Among his 300 paintings by moderns, most notably, he owned Leonardo's Virgin and Child with Saint Anne, The Family of the Virgin by Andrea del Sarto, the two famous Bacchanales of Nicolas Poussin, as well as paintings by Veronese and Titian, and Diana at the Bath by Rubens, for which he was so glad to pay the artist's heirs 3,000 écus, that he made a gift to Rubens' widow of a diamond-encrusted watch.
 His marble portrait bust by Bernini was not considered a good likeness and was banished to a passageway.